Jul 06, 2022

 Adding an SSL/TLS certificate to your website can get confusing and should only be attempted by a web professional.
 You’ll know whether you fit the bill or not.

 The first step is to enable SSH access before installing ACME client.
 At this point, you can generate your SSL/TLS certificate and install it via your web host’s admin area.
-We’ve written a full tutorial on how to do this that should help out if you’re ready to get started.
+We’ve written a full tutorial on how to do install SSL certificate on hPanel that should help out if you’re ready to get started.

 If you’re looking for a paid SSL/TLS certificate provider then look no further than Hostinger.
 We offer a lifetime of SSL/TLS security for just a one-time fee.
 Alternatively, a free certificate is bundled with our annual Business hosting plan.

 Once your certificate is ready, you can force HTTPS by pasting a code snippet to your .htaccess file.